edding-3000/jammming/README.md

 - Users can see information about each song like title, artist, and album for songs they queried
 - Users can export their custom playlist to their personal Spotify account

+## Build with

+This Project is build with React and Vite.

 [^1]: Based on a Codecademy tutorial